netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/nsvariable_module.rst

       or if the variable is a map and there is no value for the specified key:

-         init - (default) initialize the single-value variable, or create a map entry for the key and the initial value,
+         \ :literal:`init`\  - (default) initialize the single-value variable, or create a map entry for the key and the initial value,

-      using the -init value or its default.
+      using the -\ :literal:`init`\  value or its default.

-         undef - force the expression evaluation to return an undefined (Undef) result to the policy executing the expression.
+         \ :literal:`undef`\  - force the expression evaluation to return an undefined (Undef) result to the policy executing the expression.

       .. rst-class:: ansible-option-line